intel/FPGA-Devcloud/main/HandsFree/README.md

 **Remote Console host requirements:**

 - Linux machine (Ubuntu 18.04 tested) with Quartus Programmer and Tools 18.1 and above.

+  or

+* A group of VDI capable-machines hosting Quartus Prime LIte 18.1 and above, and the Remote Console application.

 Student
 -----------